SoulcodeAgency/vscode-unwanted-extensions/README.md

 ## 🗒️ What does this extension do

-* This extension will *automatically* run if the `.vscode/extensions.json` file exists.
-(When opening the folder/workspace).
-(TODO: check `.vscode/extensionsVersionCheck.json`)
+* When opening the folder/workspace, this extension will *automatically* run if the `.vscode/extensions.json` (or `.vscode/extensionsVersionCheck.json`) file exists.
-* If there are `unwantedRecommendations`, it will go through them and check if the `extension` is enabled.
+* If there are any `unwantedRecommendations`, it will go through them and check if the `extension` is enabled.
 * It will consider the defined version number as SEMVER, if no version number is defined, it will just look for the extension
 * If the extension is **enabled**, (and the version number matches) it will show a warning message including an info to disabled the extension manually.
 * After all extensions are checked, a popup will ask to show all extensions in the extension-gallery.

-After the user disabled manually all unwanted extensions, the workspace should be configured as wanted, even after restarts/reboots the apps will not start anymore.
+After the user disabled manually all unwanted extensions, the workspace should be configured as wanted, even after restarts/reboots the extensions will not get enabled automatically. (until you manually enable them again)

 <!-- For example if there is an image subfolder under your extension project workspace: